Th3Tr00p3r/gSTED-sFCS/README.md

 #### <u>Implemetation</u>

-1. The`./implementation` package contains everything other than the most basic GUI - any button press triggers a slot in `gui.py` which in turn calls a function from the implementation.
+1. The`./logic` package contains everything other than the most basic GUI - any button press triggers a slot in `gui.py` which in turn calls a function from the `slot_implementations.py` module, which in turn calls upon any of the other modules.
 In this way the GUI is completely seperated from the implementation and the physical devices.

 #### <u>Physical Device Control</u>